Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the Shastry-Sutherland Model: Results

-In order to validate our approach, we compare the results obtained by the ViT wave function with those obtained by exact diagonalizations on a small $6 \times 6$ cluster.
-Specifically, we focus on the challenging point $J/J^\prime=0.8$.
-We first examine the accuracy of the variational energies while varying the hyperparameters of the neural network.
-In Fig.~\ref{fig:benchmarks}a, we present the relative energy error as a function of the number of parameters, distributed in two different ways within the architecture.
-Initially, we maintain a single layer ($n_l = 1$) and increase the number of heads $h$ and embedding dimension $d$.
-Subsequently, we fix a specific width ($h=12$ and $d=72$) and increment the number of layers from $n_l=2$ to $16$.
-The energies for different values of $n_l$ are reported in Table~\ref{table:energies}.
-Previous works~\cite{chen2023,rende2023,li2022,liang2022,roth2023} emphasized that, for two-dimensional frustrated systems, the use of deep neural networks is imperative to attain precise results.
-In fact, for an equivalent number of parameters, architectures distributing parameters across multiple layers exhibit superior accuracy.
-In addition, the comparison of isotropic spin-spin correlation functions $\braket{\hat{\boldsymbol{S}}_{\boldsymbol{0}}\cdot \hat{\boldsymbol{S}}_{\boldsymbol{R}}}$ is shown in Fig.~\ref{fig:benchmarks}b, illustrating that our variational wave function not only yields accurate energies, but also faithfully correlation functions at all distances.
+This analysis highlights the importance of the model depth: for a fixed number of parameters, architectures that allocate parameters across multiple layers exhibit superior accuracy.
+These results align with previous works~\cite{chen2023,rende2023,li2022,liang2022,roth2023}, which underscore the necessity of deep neural networks for achieving high-precision results in two-dimensional frustrated systems.
+In addition, in Fig.~\ref{fig:benchmarks}b we show the isotropic spin-spin correlation functions $\braket{\hat{\bf S}_{\bf 0}\cdot \hat{\bf S}_{\bf r}}$, illustrating that our variational wave function not only yields accurate energies, but also faithfully captures correlation functions at all distances.
 For cluster sizes exceeding $L=6$, exact results become unattainable.
 Consequently, in Fig.~\ref{fig:benchmarks}c, we compare the variational energies of the ViT {\it Ansatz} on $L\times L$ clusters (with periodic-boundary conditions) to the ones obtained using the DMRG method on $L_x \times L_y$ cylinders with open and periodic boundaries in the $x$ and $y$ direction, respectively ($L_x=2L_y$ and $L_y=L$ are considered)~\cite{yang2022}.
-The energy per site is extrapolated in the thermodynamic limit, incorporating sizes ranging from $L=8$ to $L=14$.
-The actual energies for $L=14$ and various numbers of layers are reported in Table~\ref{table:energies}.
-We mention that the energies obtained by the ViT wave function reveal a $1/L^2$ term as the leading correction (see inset in Fig.~\ref{fig:benchmarks}c), whereas the DMRG results exhibit an additional $1/L$ term.
+The energy per site is extrapolated in the thermodynamic limit, using system sizes ranging from $L=8$ to $L=18$ for the ViT wave function, and from $L=8 $ to $ L=14$ for the DMRG.
+To enhance the efficiency of the ViT for larger systems, specifically at $L=16$ and $L=18$, we employ a {\it local} attention mechanism (see Appendix~\ref{app:large_lattices} for further details).
+We mention that the energies obtained by the ViT wave function reveal a $1/L^2$ term as the leading correction, whereas the DMRG results exhibit an additional $1/L$ term.
 Most importantly, the energy extrapolated in the thermodynamic limit is compatible within the two approaches.